-AT UNIVERSITY LOFT, OUR STANDARDS BEING AND END WITH SAFETY IN MIND
+AT UNIVERSITY LOFT, OUR STANDARDS BEGIN AND END WITH SAFETY IN MIND

 University Loft Company’s beds meet the U.S. Consumer Product Safety Commission (CPSC) Requirements regarding Child Safety Standards for entrapment and guardrail safety.
 These U.S Federal Regulations – which appear in CFR Title 16, Parts 1213, 1500 and 1513 – were enacted in July 2000 to help reduce the approximately 10 deaths per year attributed to entrapment in child or adult bunk beds.

 The requirements mandate that the distance between spreaders rails on bed ends must be close enough to prevent the pass-thru of a 3.5” x 6.2” block, OR large enough to permit the passage of a 9” diameter sphere (roughly the space needed to withdraw a child’s head).
 University Loft beds meet these federal requirements.